Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ![](./img/tools_menu.png)

-Create a new component.
-I named mine RootComponent because it's hard to come up with a good, original name.
+From the "GUI Editor" menu, select "Add new GUI Component" to add a `.cpp` and `.h` file for your new component.
+I named mine `RootComponent` because it's hard to come up with a good, original name.
 You can call yours whatever you want.
 Now let's add three sliders to our component.
+Navigate to "Subcomponents" and right-click to add these sliders.
 Let's also be careful to change the name of each component.
 Our three parameters are called `kink1`, `kink2`, and `kink3`, so give the sliders each one of these names.
 Later on, we'll use this name to map each slider to the RNBO parameter with the same name.

+When you are done, "Save All."

 ![](./img/named_slider.png)